 Traditional laptops under $1000.
 Don’t be one of the people who go to Best Buy and pick up whatever junky $700 laptop they happen to have there on sale.
 There are a bunch of great options for lower-end ultrabooks to seek out, starting off with the Dell XPS 13, which is one of my favorite laptops from a design perspective.
 It’s got a nearly bezel-less display, which means it has a tiny footprint on your desk for a 13-inch laptop.
 It can, of course, be configured with a QuadHD, touchscreen display pushing it up to $1499, but it starts at an affordable $799.

 For a couple hundred more dollars, I’d have you check out the $999 Surface Laptop, which is Microsoft’s attempt at a tried-and-true laptop.
-It’s hard not to love the simple, unique design, especially when you consider the sea of MacBook-lookalikes on the market. even though it runs a more limited Windows 10 S operating system.
+It’s hard not to love the simple, unique design, especially when you consider the sea of MacBook-lookalikes on the market.
+Even though it runs a more limited Windows 10 S operating system (which only lets you use apps in the Windows App Store), you can easily get it upgraded to a full version.
 If I can cheat a little bit, the $1089 HP Spectre x360 also has a pretty unique look.
 It’s a fantastic all-around laptop that covers the bases in terms of ports, expandability, display, and battery life.

 The Surface Book pictured above.